DS4PS/cpp-526-sum-2020/schedule.md

 ## Getting Help

-Nerds are stereotypically perceived as being anti-social, but in reality data analytics is a very social activity and real-world analytics projects are almost always collaborative.
+Data analytics is a very social endeavor and real-world analytics projects are almost always collaborative.

+These courses are designed to be interactive, and a lot of learning occurs by practicing the technical jargon from the field and learning how to talk about data and models.

 Learning how to seek help and use discussion boards will accelerate learning and facilitate collaboration.
 Social coding tools like GitHub use these features extensively.